- Staff Directory

 Maximum points allowable for each grading period is 10.

 An appropriate PE uniform includes a Monta Vista PE t-shirt, MV PE shorts, socks, and athletic gym shoes with rubber soles.
 Sweats may be worn over uniform.
-Purchase your uniform through the MV Online Store.
+Purchase your uniform through the MV store online.
+Visit the Phys Ed website for more information.

 Check to be sure your locker is locked at all times!
 The PE staff will NOT be responsible for lost or stolen articles.
 Do not share your combination, locker, or PE uniform with anyone.
 Anyone caught stealing in the locker rooms will be turned over to the campus supervisor and a police report will be filed.